 - Wait for the price to break above resistance (for long trades) or below support (for short trades).

-- Enter the trade in the direction of the breakout.
+- Enter in the direction of the breakout.

-- Set a stop-loss order just beyond the breakout point.
+- Set a stop-loss just beyond the breakout point.

 Risk management in gold trading